UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ### Data structures in Python

 Series and DataFrames are basic types of *data structure* in Python, which are core to most data analyses.
 The functions from `pandas` that we use often give us back a `DataFrame` or a `Series` depending on the operation.
 These include the ability to add useful attributes (such as grouping, which we will discuss later) and more predictable type preservation when subsetting.
+Because `Series` are essentially simple `DataFrames`, we will refer to both `DataFrames` and `Series` as "data frames" in the text.

 There are other types that represent data structures in Python.
 We summarize the most common ones in {numref}`tab:datastructure-table`.